Steven Dean Moore

-Steven Dean Moore is an American animation director.
-His credits include 65 episodes of the animated television series The Simpsons and several episodes of the Nickelodeon series Rugrats (1991–2004).
+Steven Dean Moore is an American director.
+His credits include 86 episodes of the animated television series The Simpsons, being the director who helped the most episodes of the series, and several episodes of the animated television series Rugrats.
 Moore was also one of four sequence directors on The Simpsons Movie (2007).
 He was nominated for an Emmy Award in 2002.

-Moore's earliest credit is one of the principal animators on Filmation's last major production, BraveStarr.
-When the studio closed in the winter 1989, he went to Klasky Csupo, followed in the early 1990s by Film Roman.